Spiros Simitis: Recognition and celebration

-During his professional career Spiros Simitis has received a succession of honours from international commissions and academic institutions.
-He has been an honorary doctor of the Democritus University of Thrace since 1992, and also, since 2003, of the National and Kapodistrian University of Athens.
-He has been an honorary member of the German Jurists Convention (Deutscher Juristentag) since 2002 and a corresponding member of the Academy of Athens since 2003.
+During his professional career Spiros Simitis received a succession of honours from international commissions and academic institutions.
+He was an honorary doctor of the Democritus University of Thrace since 1992, and also, from 2003, of the National and Kapodistrian University of Athens.
+He was also an honorary member of the German Jurists Convention (Deutscher Juristentag) from 2002 and a corresponding member of the Academy of Athens from 2003.